-- Subscriber needs to enter the PIN code to the QSCD for each transaction. - Subscriber's PIN code is changed by the Subscriber during the registration process - In case the Subscriber enters a wrong PIN code 5 times in a row, the QSCD is blocked - PIN can be unblocked using an admin PIN code - The usage of admin PIN code will be blocked after 3 consecutive incorrect tries - User can change the PIN and PUK codes.
+- Subscriber needs to enter the PIN code to the QSCD for each transaction. - Subscriber is obligated to change the PIN and PUK code prior the initial registration process - In case the Subscriber enters a wrong PIN code 5 times in a row, the QSCD is blocked

+- PIN can be unblocked using an admin PIN code - The usage of admin PIN code will be blocked after 3 consecutive incorrect tries - User can change the PIN and PUK codes.